-Cypress Development is acquiring a 100% interest in the 2,700 acre (35 association placer claims) Dean Lithium Project located in the heart of the Clayton Valley lithium exploration area of Esmeralda County, State of Nevada, USA.
+Cypress is acquiring a 100% interest in the 2,700 acre (35 association placer claims) Dean Lithium Project located in the heart of the Clayton Valley lithium exploration area of Esmeralda County, State of Nevada, USA.
 The Company's Dean Lithium Brine/Mudstone Project is located adjacent to the Albemarle Silver Peak Mine on its western boundary, Pure Energy Minerals resource area on its southwest boundary and Cypress' Glory Clayton Valley Project on its southern boundary.

 Cypress has compiled and reviewed available geological data relating to Cypress' Dean property.
 The data appears to indicate favorable lithium brine exploration targets on the property.
-Several targets exist on the Dean property which include the discovery of extensive surface outcropping of altered green lithium-rich claystones found during 2016 exploration and the presence of stockwork veining at paleo hot spring vents leading Cypress to believe that additional lithium bearing brine aquifers could be localized at the water table below the highly mineralized mudstone.
-These lithium-rich mudstone exposures likely represent uplifted portions of the stratigraphy within which the lithium brines of the basin are found and produced from.
+Several targets exist on the Dean property which include the discovery of extensive outcropping of altered green lithium-rich mudstone and the presence of paleo hot spring vents leading Cypress to believe that additional lithium bearing brine aquifers could be localized at the water table below the highly mineralized mudstone.
+These lithium-rich mudstone exposures likely represent uplifted portions of the lake bed stratigraphy within which the lithium brines of the Clayton Valley basin are found and produced from.

 *NOTE: 100 ppm lithium metal (Li) is equivalent to 532 ppm lithium carbonate (Li2CO3).